BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_14.md

 **Relationship Point Choices:**
 - Refuse Cal's offer down the mountain (-1 Cal)

 Before we leave Ametrine City, enter the small house just south of Blake's apartment and give the girl inside a Floral Charm in exchange for the *Banettite*!
-Next, head on over to the Pokemart.
+Next, head on over to the Pokémart.
 Inside, a person will give you a *Magmarizer*.

 Before we proceed with the story, we can head over to Calcenon via the Route 3 shortcut to get the following points: